Who We Are

-By the 1950s, Sargent delivered more than on-half million precision force control components for the country’s leading airframe, automotive, marine, missile, metal working, and petroleum industries.
+By the 1950s, Sargent delivered more than one half million precision force control components for the country’s leading airframe, automotive, marine, missile, metalworking, and petroleum industries.

-In 1952, Sargent delivered a unique line of marine valves and actuators for nuclear powered U.S. Navy submarines.
-The company’s innovation and engineering abilities persuaded the Navy to accept lightweight aluminum components to replace the traditional steel components.
+In 1952, Sargent delivered a unique line of marine valves and actuators for nuclear-powered U.S. Navy submarines.
+The company’s innovation and engineering capabilities persuaded the Navy to accept lightweight aluminum components to replace traditional steel components.

-Sargent Family sold Sargent Engineering Corp in 1960 to A.J..
+The Sargent family sold Sargent Engineering Corp in 1960 to A.J.
 Industries, owner of Fletcher Industries.
 Sargent became known as Sargent-Fletcher with facilities in Huntington Park and El Monte, California.

 Sargent began developing quiet valve technology for the U.S. Navy submarine program.
-At the time, the government was concerned about Navy Submarines emitting a sonic signature when being hunted and it turned to Sargent and other manufacturers to make the quietest possible marine valves to raise and lower torpedoes into tubes for deployment.
+At the time, the government was concerned about Navy submarines emitting a sonic signature when being hunted and it turned to Sargent and other manufacturers to make the quietest possible marine valves to assist in raising and lowering torpedoes into tubes for deployment.

-In 1968, Sargent Industries, Huntington Park Division started the design, development, and manufacturing of cockpit control mechanisms.
-This came about through the acquisition of Hansen-Lynn, Inc., a well known company with long experience and success in this product area.
+In 1968, Sargent Industries, Huntington Park Division started the design, development, and manufacture of cockpit control mechanisms.
+This came about through the acquisition of Hansen-Lynn, Inc., a well-known company with broad experience and success in this product area.

-Sargent Industries acquired a highly sophisticated servo actuator product line for Western Hydraulics in 1978, which added hydrofoil acquisition capabilities.
+Sargent Industries acquired a highly sophisticated servo actuator product line from Western Hydraulics in 1978, which added hydrofoil acquisition capabilities.

-Sargent Industries changes its corporate identity to Sargent Dover in 1987.
+Sargent Industries changed its corporate identity to Sargent Dover in 1987.
 The Huntington Park Division also officially changed its name to Sargent Controls.

-In 1988, Sargent Controls moved its aerospace product line to Yorba Linda, California, renamed as Sargent Aerospace.
-Ball Screw and Marine lines remained in
+In 1988, Sargent Controls moved its aerospace product line to Yorba Linda, California, and was renamed Sargent Aerospace.
+Ball screw and marine product lines remained in Huntington Park.